threefoldtecharchive/threefold-wallet-electron/README.md

 $ yarn dev
 ```

-If you don't need autofocus when your files was changed, then run `dev` with env `START_MINIMIZED=true`:
+If you don't need autofocus when your files are changed, then run `dev` with env `START_MINIMIZED=true`:

 ```bash
 $ START_MINIMIZED=true yarn dev